Ruth Young Watt, Chief Clerk, Permanent Subcommittee on Investigations

-The following is an excerpt from the oral history interview with Ruth Young Watt the chief clerk of the Permanent Subcommittee on Investigations, conducted by associate Senate historian Donald Ritchie on July 19, 1979.
+The following is an excerpt from the oral history interview with Ruth Young Watt, the chief clerk of the Permanent Subcommittee on Investigations and one of the first women to serve as chief clerk of a Senate committee.

 Donald Ritchie: What were your functions at first with that committee?

 Ruth Young Watt: The same as they have been all through the years.
 I handled all the finances, setting up the hearings, and was sort of a housekeeper, ordering anything in the office, typewriters, telephones or anything, and assigning work for the girls.

 Ritchie: Did you handle the structure of the committee room where they met?